AMICO galaxy clusters in KiDS-1000: Splashback radius from weak lensing and cluster-galaxy correlation function: Cluster--galaxy correlation model

 Here, $b_{\rm g}$ generally depends on the scale $r$.
 However, as discussed below, we assumed a constant galaxy bias.
-The cluster-galaxy correlation function projected over the line of sight, $w_{\rm cg}$, is expressed as follows:
+The cluster--galaxy correlation function projected over the line of sight, $w_{\rm cg}$, is expressed as follows:

 where $R$ is the projected comoving distance from the cluster centre, $\tilde{n}(\chi)$ is the probability density function of galaxy comoving distances, and $\chi_{\rm c}$ is the comoving distance of the cluster.
 We remark that $\chi$ and $\chi_{\rm c}$ are comoving distances along the line of sight.
 Alternatively, Eq.\ \ref{eq:test1} can be integrated over the galaxy redshift, $z_{\rm g}$: